pjlee11/Final-Year-Project/README.md

-"# Final-Year-Project"

-"My name is Phil Lee, I am a student studying Digital Games Production at Brighton University.
 This repo contains the code I wrote to generate data visualisations I'm creating as part of my final year project.
-They use data recorded by a German phone company on Malte Spitz to generate each visualisation."
+They use data recorded by a German phone company on Malte Spitz to generate each visualisation